The Louder I Call, the Faster It Runs: Music videos

 On the day of the album's release, Wye Oak debuted the music video for the album title track "The Louder I Call, The Faster it Runs".
 The video was filmed by Dan Huiting, edited by Daniel Murphy, and included styling by Dear Hearts.
 The music video features Wasner and Stack wandering White Sands National Monument in New Mexico with various editing techniques to make it appear Wasner and Stack have mirages of themselves following them.

 A second video directed by Dan Huiting was launched on May 9, 2018 for the track "It Was Not Natural".
 The music video features Wasner singing in a house and forest alongside faceless dancing figures.

 Critical reception

-The Louder I Call, The Faster It Runs received positive reviews from critics.
+The Louder I Call, the Faster It Runs received positive reviews from critics.
 The album has been praised for its unique combination of dream pop and strong beats.
-In contrast to previous albums, Wasner has been noted to evoke the stylings of Björk in the orchestral track "My Signal".
-NPR wrote; "This is the sound of a band shedding uncertainties and forging an audacious creative path."
+In contrast to previous albums, Wasner was noted as evoking the stylings of Björk in the orchestral track "My Signal".
+NPR wrote: "This is the sound of a band shedding uncertainties and forging an audacious creative path."